profSeeger/LA558-2018/README.md

 # LA558
-primary repository for the class
+The primary repository for the Web Mapping class.